MicrosoftDocs/windows-insider/wip/check-flighting-status.md

 ## Check your build with System Information

-Open Search and type System, hit the enter key.
-The System Information window will popup.It will show OS Name and the version.
+Open Search and in the prompt, type in System, then hit the Enter key.
+The System Information window will pop up.
+It will show the operating system name and version.

 ## Double-check your Windows Insider settings